 Textile start-up to develop cotton nonwoven filters

-Cotton and textile sectors have an opportunity to create start-ups to
+textile sectors have an opportunity to create start-ups to enhance demand and

-Jayalakshmi Textiles to develop cotton based nonwoven filters and oil absorbent
+develop cotton based nonwoven filters and oil absorbent wipes.

-An international collaboration involving this scribe has resulted in the
+international collaboration involving this scribe has resulted in the creation

-creation of a start-up, WellGro United in Chennai, India to market cotton
+of a start-up, WellGro United in Chennai, India to market cotton industrial

-industrial products.
-Cotton processing expertise of Jayalakshmi Textiles has
+products.
+Cotton processing expertise of Jayalakshmi Textiles has played a

-The importance of entrepreneurship and the need to infuse start-up
+importance of entrepreneurship and the need to infuse start-up culture was

 Shanmugam, General Manager, Aruppukottai, India-based Jayalakshmi Textiles.